briansuhh/Cobol-Guide/README.md

 # the -x flag indicates that you want it to be compiled as an executable file
 # the -o flag indicates the file name for the output
 # main.cob is the program that you want to compile
-cobc -x -o output main.cbb
+cobc -x -o output main.cob

 # the first command compiled your program, now run the file you created
 ./output